apache/arrow-cookbook/python/source/create.rst

 plain Python structures.

-the :func:`pyarrow.table` function allows creation of Tables from nearly all supported inputs, including plain python objects
+the :func:`pyarrow.table` function allows creation of Tables from a variety of inputs, including plain python objects

 .. testcode::